Hugh Gaitskell: EEC entry

+Gaitskell was particularly fearful that British membership would undermine ties with the Commonwealth.
+He was worried that the close-knit economic and political ties with Commonwealth nations would have to be dismantled, and replaced by the protectionist Common External Tariff and Common Agricultural Policy in the European Community.

 In a speech to the party conference in October 1962, Gaitskell argued that if the aim was for Britain to participate in a Federal Europe, this would mean "the end of Britain as an independent European state, the end of a thousand years of history!"
 He added: "You may say, all right!
 Let it end!
 But, my goodness, it's a decision that needs a little care and thought."

 In the speech Gaitskell summoned up the memory of Vimy Ridge and Gallipoli, where Canadian and ANZAC troops had fought alongside British, mixing his defence of national identity with the tradition of the Commonwealth.
 The speech dismayed many of Gaitskell's natural supporters but was applauded by many on the Left, causing his wife Dora to observe "all the wrong people are cheering".

 Death

 In mid-December 1962, Gaitskell fell ill with flu, but he was declared well enough by his doctor to travel to the Soviet Union, where he met the Soviet leader Nikita Khrushchev for talks.
 Upon his return to Britain his condition deteriorated after he contracted another virus.
-On 4 January 1963 he was admitted to Middlesex Hospital in Marylebone, where, despite enormous efforts by doctors to save his life, he died on 18 January, with his wife at his bedside.
-He had died from complications following a sudden flare-up of lupus, an autoimmune disease which had affected his heart and kidneys.
+On 4 January 1963 he was admitted to Middlesex Hospital in Marylebone, where, despite efforts by doctors to save his life, he died on 18 January, with his wife at his bedside.
+He had died from complications following a sudden flare-up of lupus, an autoimmune disease, which had affected his heart and kidneys.
 He was 56.
-Gaitskell's body was cremated at Golders Green Crematorium.
+Gaitskell's body was cremated at Golders Green Crematorium on 23 January 1963.
 His ashes are buried in the churchyard of St John-at-Hampstead Church, north London.
 His wife died in 1989 and was buried alongside him.

-The shock of Gaitskell's death was comparable to that of the sudden death of the later Labour Party leader John Smith, in May 1994, when he too seemed to be on the threshold of 10 Downing Street.
-Gaitskell had inherited £14,000 (around £800,000 at 2015 prices) from an aunt in April 1938, which was invested for him and multiplied several times (at a time of relatively high inflation) by a friend in the City.
+Gaitskell had inherited £14,000 (around £800,000 at 2015 prices) from an aunt in April 1938, which was invested for him by a friend in the City and multiplied several times (at a time of relatively high inflation).
 Gaitskell appears to have largely ignored this sum of capital, and his wife had no idea of his wealth.
 His estate was valued for probate at £80,013-10s-0d on 23 April 1963 (around £1.7m at 2020 prices).

+The shock of Gaitskell's death was comparable to that of the sudden death of the later Labour Party leader John Smith in May 1994, when he too seemed to be on the threshold of Number 10.

 Beginning with his time as a minister under Attlee, Gaitskell kept a diary until 1956.
 The diary is an important primary source for the politics of the era.